-Throughout FY21 the Lead Agency anticipates hosting or conducting approximately 2-3 training or public outreach events in the State.
-Each of these courses will be attended by between 15 and 30 people and last 1-3 days each.
+Throughout FY20 the Lead Agency anticipates hosting or conducting approximately 2 training sessions in the State.
+Each of these courses will be attended by between 15 and 30 people and last at least 3 days each.
 The Lead Agency's own conference room is insufficient in size for such sessions; therefore, MSCVC anticipates renting conference space at local facilities.
-At an average price of \$1,200 per day, including the facility and necessary equipment, the estimated cost of 10 days' of rental for this purpose is \$12,000.
+At an average price of \$1,000 per day, including the facility and necessary equipment, the estimated cost of 8 days' of rental for this purpose is \$8,000.

-Out-of-Service Criteria:
+Out-of-Service Criteria Books:

-Published annually by CVSA, this document contains up-to-date information on out-of-serivice criteria for commercial vehicle drivers and vehicles.
-If books are purchased, it includes shipping costs.
+These books, published annually by CVSA, contain up-to-date out-of-service criteria for commercial vehicle drivers and vehicles.